 The Company capitalizes as deferred offering costs all direct and incremental legal, professional, accounting and other third-party fees incurred in connection with the Company's IPO.
-The deferred offering costs were offset against the IPO proceeds upon the consummation of an offering.
-As of March 31, 2024 and December 31, 2023, the Company had zero and \$4.7 million, respectively, in deferred offering costs, of which less than \$0.1 million were in accrued expenses.
+Upon the completion of the IPO in January 2024, the total deferred offering costs were reclassified to additional paid-in capital on the condensed balance sheets.